SEED ORDERS OVER $100 SHIP FREE!

 3 Pack

 Virgin's Bower is a perennial vine that can extend up many feet.
 Its stems easily twine around trellises, fences, and nearby vegetation.
-Virgin's Bower prefers partial sun, moist to mesic conditions and loam soil.
-One can often find Virgin's Bower in moist thickets, woodlands, moist meadows, floodplains, and riverbanks.
+Virgin's Bower prefers partial sun, moist to mesic conditions, and loamy soil.
+One can often find Virgin's Bower in thickets, woodlands, meadows, floodplains, and riverbanks.

 Virgin's Bower can be confused with Sweet Autumn Clematis (Clematis terniflora or Clematis paniculata),an aggressive Asian vine with sweet-smelling flowers that has escaped from cultivation.
-The fragrance and the leaves sets the two vines apart: Virgin's Bower leaves are jagged on the edges whereas Sweet Autumn Clematis has rounded leaves.
-It has also been nicknamed "Prairie Smoke on a Rope" for its similar looking seedhead to the famous prairie plant Geum triflorum (Prairie Smoke.)
+The fragrance and the leaves set the two vines apart: Virgin's Bower leaves are jagged on the edges whereas Sweet Autumn Clematis has rounded leaves.
+The native Clematis has also been nicknamed "Prairie Smoke on a Rope" for its similar looking seedhead to the famous prairie plant Geum triflorum (Prairie Smoke.)
 It also may be referred to as Devil's Darning Needles.

 Live Plant Shipping Table